yu-iskw/action-sqlfluff/README.md

     required: false
     default: '1.3.0'
   sqlfluff_command:
     description: 'The operation to perform.
-One of lint, suggest, and commit'
+One of lint, fix, and commit'
     required: false
     default: 'lint'
   paths: